nhamonin/nodejs-test-task/README.md

 # Express.js Project Setup

-During the research of the Express.js ecosystem, I focused on two critical areas for our next project: the admin panel implementation and handling of media files.
-I considered various solutions, looking for the ones that provide robust functionality, flexibility, and strong community support.
+During my research of the Express.js ecosystem, I focused on two critical areas for our next project: the admin panel implementation and handling of media files.
+I considered various solutions, looking for ones that provide robust functionality, flexibility, and strong community support.

 ## 1) Admin Panel Implementation

-For the admin panel, I considered **AdminJS** (via @adminjs/express) and **Forest Express** (via forest-express).
+For the admin panel, I considered two options: **AdminJS** (via @adminjs/express) and **Forest Express** (via forest-express).

 ### AdminJS